adamkpickering/adamkpickering.github.io/content/on-ansible.md

 python
 ```

+## Error Messages

+Another place that Ansible falls flat is in the case of error messages.
+But before we discuss error messages, we must understand how modules work.

+In Ansible, a module is simply a script.
+There are two options when
+writing a module:

+1. write it in python and integrate it with ansible
+2. write it so that it is literally any language that can produce an
+   executable file/script (referred to as a local module)

+In

 - if statements
   - if statements done in jinja2?
 If so, what is the relative value of
     learning Jinja2 versus learning Python if statements?